PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: The Single Photon Approximation

 For a dust grain of a given size and composition, the power radiated per unit wavelength $\tilde{p}_{\lambda_{em}}({\lambda_{\rm abs})}$ following the absorption of a single photon of wavelength $\lambda_{\rm abs}$ can be determined by computing the time evolution of the grain temperature.
 The energy absorbed by the grain is

 such that the internal energy $E$ of the grain at time $t = 0$ is $E_{\rm abs}$.
 In the continuous cooling limit (see \citealt{Draine2001}), the grain cools radiatively according to

-where $B_\lambda$ is the Planck function and $\lambda_{\rm em}$ is the wavelength of an emitted photon.
+where $B_\lambda$ is the Planck function.
+Following \cite{Draine2001}, we restrict the wavelengths of emitted photons $\lambda_{\rm em}$ to $\lambda_{\rm em}\geq\lambda_{\rm abs}$ so the PAH cannot emit at higher energies than the absorbed photon energy.
 Given a model for the internal energy of a grain as a function of grain temperature $T$, i.e., $E(T)$, one can solve Equation~\ref{eq:cooling_rate} with the boundary condition defined by Equation~\ref{eq:energy_init} to obtain the grain temperature evolution $T(t)$ as it cools to $T\rightarrow0$.
 Example $T(t)$ are shown in the left column of Figure~\ref{fig:basisvectors} for a $5~\angstrom$ ionized PAH over a range of $\lambda_{\rm abs}$.

 The temperature evolution $T(t)$ determines the relative power $\tilde{p}$ emitted at each wavelength $\lambda_{\rm em}$ during the cooling process: